lshawa/react-guide/README.md

         - Only class-based components can define and use state .
 You can of course pass the state  down to functional components, but these then can't directly edit it.

         - Whenever state  changes, the component will re-render and reflect the new state.
 The difference to props  is, that this happens within one and the same component - you don't receive new data (props ) from outside!

+## Update the DOM in two ways:
+    1. Using state
+    2. Using props
 ## Available Scripts

 In the project directory, you can run: